-- A GitHub issue is created with a checklist for the release. - A release branch should be taken off develop (or develop pulls controlled). - Release notes for this version are added to the documentation with release date, including a list of supported (tested) platforms. - Version number is updated wherever it appears (and +dev suffix is removed) (in libensemble/version.py). - Year in README.rst under Citing libEnsemble is checked for correctness.
-(Note: The year generated in docs by docs/conf.py should be automatic). - setup.py and libensemble/init.py are checked to ensure all information is up to date. - Update .wci.yml in root directory (version, date and any other information). - MANIFEST. in is checked.
-Locally, try out python setup.py sdist and check created tarball. contains correct files and directories for PyPI package. - Tests are run with source to be released (this may iterate): - On-line CI (GitHub Actions) tests must pass. - Scaling tests must be run on HPC platforms listed as supported in release notes.
+- A GitHub issue is created with a checklist for the release. - A release branch should be taken off develop (or develop pulls controlled). - Release notes for this version are added to the documentation with release date, including a list of supported (tested) platforms. - Version number is updated wherever it appears (and +dev suffix is removed) (in libensemble/version.py). - Year in LICENSE is checked for correctness.
+(Note: The year generated in docs by docs/conf.py should be automatic). - setup.py and libensemble/init.py are checked to ensure all information is up to date. - Update .wci.yml in root directory (version, date and any other information). - MANIFEST.in is checked.
+Locally, try out python setup.py sdist and check created tarball. contains correct files and directories for PyPI package. - Locally check that the example code in the README works with both local comms and mpi4py. - Tests are run with source to be released (this may iterate): - On-line CI (GitHub Actions) tests must pass. - Launch and verify extra tests: gh workflow run libEnsemble-complete-CI --ref branch_name - Scaling tests must be run on HPC platforms listed as supported in release notes.
 Test variants by platform, launch mechanism, scale, and other factors can be configured and exported by the libE-Templater. - Coverage must not have decreased unless there is a justifiable reason. - Documentation must build and display correctly wherever hosted (currently readthedocs.com). - Pull request from either the develop or release branch to main requesting one or more reviewers (including at least one other administrator). - Reviewer will check that all tests have passed and will then approve merge.